 Fred: “We want to provide an experience like you walk into our lobby and feel like we’ve been waiting for you.
 We want our rooms to be fun and engaging.
 We constantly emphasize customer service because that’s what we’re selling: the experience.”

-Learn more about Countdown 2 Escape and reserve your escape countdown2escape.com.
+Countdown 2 Escape recently launched a new escape room theme called Sweet Dreams Hotel.
+To learn more about this new room and all the adventures to choose from, visit countdown2escape.com.
 Countdown 2 Escape is located at 6963 Main St. and is open 7 days a week by reservation.